 If you run into a network troubleshooting problem that took longer than you hoped with one tool, research other tools for the next time.
 But do this before the next big problem comes along.

 It’s tough to jump on a network troubleshooting call and not know much about the network you’re going to, well, troubleshoot.
 IT organizations are notorious for not having enough documentation.
 At times, you know it’s because there aren’t enough of you to go around.

 But you have to do what you can.
 Over time, you should compile what you learn about the network.
 Document it yourself if you have to, but have some information.
 Identify who owns what and what is where.
 Otherwise, you could spend lots of troubleshooting time asking basic questions.

-In addition to having the software, to move with speed you’ll need to already be sending, saving, and ideally detecting anomalies over your network telemetry.
-For much more detail on network telemetry, see our blog posts “The Network Also Needs to be Observable” and “Part 2: Network Telemetry Sources”.
+In addition to having the software to move with speed, you’ll need to be already sending, saving, and ideally detecting anomalies over your network telemetry.
+For more details on network telemetry, see our blog posts “The Network Also Needs to be Observable” and “Part 2: Network Telemetry Sources”.

 If you closely follow the toolset above, you may have noticed that I’m moving up the stack with each tool.

 In some ways, I’m following the Open Systems Interconnection (OSI) stack.
 When troubleshooting, you want to start at the physical layer and work your way up.
 If you start by looking at the application, you’ll be masking potential physical connection problems such as interface errors or routing issues happening at layer 3.
 Or any forwarding problems at layer 2.